 Each of the Hedging Providers and the Junior Creditors will endorse a memorandum of this Deed on the Hedging Documents and the Junior Documents respectively.

-Assignment of Senior Debt to Junior Creditors

-Forthwith upon the Senior Discharge Date, all the rights and obligations of the Senior Creditors under the Senior Finance Documents shall (to the extent permitted by the terms of this Deed and the Senior Finance Documents) automatically be assigned to and assumed by the Junior Creditors (but without recourse to or warranty from the Senior Creditors) and references in this Deed:

-(a) to the Senior Agent or the Senior Creditors shall be deemed to be references to the Junior Creditors;

-(b) to the Senior Discharge Date shall be deemed to be references to the Junior Discharge Date;

-(c) to the Majority Senior Creditors shall be deemed to be references to the Junior Creditors; and

-(d) to the Senior Debt shall be deemed to be references to the Junior Debt.

 STATUS OF OBLIGORS

 Priorities

 Each of the Obligors joins in this Deed for the purpose of acknowledging the priorities, rights and obligations recorded in this Deed and undertakes with each of the other parties to this Deed to observe the provisions of this Deed at all times and not in any way to prejudice or affect the enforcement of such provisions or do or suffer anything which would be inconsistent with the terms of this Deed.